htcondor/htcondor/docs/misc-concepts/classad-mechanism.rst

 and functions.
 The difference between ClassAd expressions and C expressions arise from the fact that ClassAd expressions operate in a much more dynamic environment.
-For example, an expression from a machine’s ClassAd may refer to an attribute in a job’s ClassAd, such as TARGET.Owner in the above example.
+For example, an expression from a machine's ClassAd may refer to an attribute in a job's ClassAd, such as TARGET.Owner in the above example.
 The value and type of the attribute is not known until the expression is evaluated in an environment which pairs a specific job ClassAd with the machine ClassAd.